Find a Lender-Approved Local Conveyancer in Purfleet

 How does conveyancing in Purfleet differ for new build properties?

-Most buyers of new build residence in Purfleet approach us having been asked by the seller to exchange contracts and commit to the purchase even before the house is constructed.
-This is because developers in Purfleet typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Purfleet come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is built.
+This is because new home sellers in Purfleet tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Purfleet or who has acted in the same development.

 Last updated